 Your checklist on how to open a bar

 If you ask any bar owner, “What does it take to open a bar?” and they will begin explaining a very long and complicated process.
-Honestly, you can plan opening your own bar as the following 12 steps.
+Your “Opening a bar checklist” can consist of the following 13 steps.

 1. Create a business plan

 Your business plan will answer big questions such as how much does it cost to start a bar and identify your customer profile.
 It will act as a guide through the decision making and be a vital part of your success.

 In any country, there is a way to protect yourself and your property as a business owner.
 In the United States, you can establish your business as an LLC or corporation and trademark the name of your business and logo to protect your brand.

 3. Choose a bar concept and a name for your bar